-Clicking the "Device Console" button launches a terminal window running a Java applet and creates a console connection with the device.
+Clicking the "Device Console" button on the Devices screen launches a terminal window running a Java applet and creates a console connection with the device.
 The following figure shows an example terminal window with a connection to a device console on a Compaq Proliant server with an iLO type service processor.